cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 User experienses:= {
 - File upload format is TGZ, which zips all types - directory, pictures and videos.
 TGZ will be choped and added hamt node.
 Downloaded file, which is a hamt node, export to specific types, eg mp4, without native media play to avoid legal issue.
 - Community creates independant chains with new coins for file sharing.
-- TAU mainnet does not hold files, only provide relay and chain annoucment service.
+- TAU mainnet does not hold files, only provide relay meta data service.
 - All chain addresses are derivative from TAU private key and use IPFS peers ID for internet connection (the association of TAUaddr and IPFSaddr is by signature by ipfs RSA private key)
 }
 Business model:= {
 - Tau foundation will develop TAU App and provide public relays for free, in return for admob/mopub income to cover AWS cost.
 Any one can add relay permission-lessly on TAU.
-- On TAU or community chain, members can install and announce own relay restricted to serve certain chain ID, configuerable for fee & service policy.
-Community nodes and relay generates data flow, and it will be paid in taucoin.
+- On TAU, members can install and announce own relay restricted to serve certain chain ID, configuerable for fee & service policy.
+Nodes and relay generates data flow, and it will be paid in taucoin.
 Eventually, all relay nodes are provided by community and get paid by advertisement income.
 }
 Launch steps:={
 - Free community creation for file sharing.
 TAUTest coin is an initial test.
 At this stage, TAU provide static relay service via AWS